Raghu3035/Sign-Language-Detection/README.md

 Steps and Instructions:
 1. Install Dependencies
-   Ensure you have Python 3.6+ installed, then run: pip install -r requirements.txt
+   Ensure you have Python 3.6+ installed.
 2. Collect Sign Language Data
    Run the script to capture hand gesture images: python collect_imgs.py
 3. Create the Dataset